emissary-ingress/emissary/docs/topics/running/tls/cleartext-redirection.md

       action: Route
 ```

-> **WARNING - Host Configuration:** The `requestPolicy` property of the `Host` `CRD` is applied globally within an Ambassador instance, even if it is applied to only one `Host` when multiple `Host`s are configured.
+> **WARNING - Host Configuration:** The `requestPolicy` property of the `Host` `CRD` is applied globally within an Edge Stack instance, even if it is applied to only one `Host` when multiple `Host`s are configured.
 Different `requestPolicy` behaviors cannot be applied to different `Host`s.
 It is recommended to apply an identical `requestPolicy` to all `Host`s instead of assuming the behavior, to create a more human readable config.
 >
-> If you intend to use more than one type of `requestPolicy`, you will need a separate Ambassador instance for each separate type.
+> If a requestPolicy is not defined for a `Host`, it's assumed to be `Redirect`, so even if a `Host` does not specify it, the default `requestPolicy` of `Redirect` will be applied to all `Host`s in that Edge Stack instance.
+If the behavior expected out of Edge Stack is anything other than `Redirect`, it must be explicitly enumerated in all Host resources.
 >
-> If multiple `Host`s are applied, the `requestPolicy` from the `Host` with the first alphabetical `metadata.name` is always the one that is applied.
-Order does not matter.
-> If a `requestPolicy` is not defined for a `Host`, it's assumed to be `Redirect`, and so even if a host named `a` does not specify it, the default `requestPolicy` of `Redirect` will be applied to all `Host`s in that Ambassador instance.
+> Unexpected behavior can occur when multiple `Host` resources are not using the same value for `requestPolicy`.
 >
 > For more information, please refer to the [`Host` documentation](../host-crd#secure-and-insecure-requests).